IowaDave/flash-at-firmware-to-esp-01/README.md

 * --chip auto | let *esptool.py* determine the type of chip it is flashing
 * --port /dev/ttyUSB0 | the hardware address, on my system, of the USB adapter for the ESP-01 module.
 Readers will need to find this out for themselves on their own systems.
 * --baud 115200 | the default baud rate for ESP devices, but stated here anyway for the sake of completeness
-* --before default_reset |
+* --before default_reset | and the next one...
-* --after hard_reset     | steps the tool should perform before and after flashing.
+* --after hard_reset     | are steps the tool should perform before and after flashing.
 See the online documentation for details.
 A link to the documentation is given below.
+* write_flash | commands the esptool to upload files into the chip's flash memory --flash_mode keep | the default setting, uses a value given in the firmware --flash_freq keep | default, uses a value given in the firmware, most likely 40m, indicating a flash memory clock frequence of 40 MHz.
+--flash_size detect | try to determine flash size automatically
 * 0x00000 boot_v1.7...bin | upload this file to memory location 0x00000
 * 0x01000 at/512...bin    | upload this file to memory location 0x01000
 * ... and three more file uploads, to their respective memory locations